Is Indonesia Worth Visiting? Everything You Need to Know

 • Friendly Indonesian people in Indonesia Holiday - The Best Advice to Know Before you go Happy Irish Wanderers

-As always, use your gut instinct regarding your safety as you would anywhere in the world.
+As always, use your gut instinct regarding your safety in Indonesia as you would anywhere in the world.

 Below are some areas of caution to consider about safety in Indonesia: